NeutrinoZh/into-the-abyss/docs/Readme.md

 - **UI Toolkit:** The Unity UI Toolkit is employed for creating flexible and dynamic user interfaces.

-- **Dotween:** Dotween is used for smooth and efficient tweening and animation.

 - **URP (VFX Graphs/Shader Graphs):** The Universal Render Pipeline (URP) is utilized along with Visual Effects Graphs and Shader Graphs to achieve stunning visual effects.

 ## Tools and Workflow

-- **Git Flow:** The project follows the Git Flow branching model for a structured and collaborative version control workflow.

 - **Code Quality with Dotnet Formatter:** To maintain high code quality and ensure a consistent coding style, we've configured a .editorconfig file.
 This file includes predefined rules for naming conventions, indentation, and other code formatting preferences.